 Tapu Fini is a Fairy and Water type with access to Water, Fairy, Fighting, and Ice type moves.
 Its weaknesses include Grass, Electric, and Poison leaving room for winning multiple winning strategies.

-The Legendary mascot of Pokémon White, Zekrom is the top non-Shadow and non-Mega counter in this raid.
+The Legendary mascot of Pokémon White, Zekrom is another great counter in this raid.
 It's a Dragon and Electric type, so it resists Water type damage; however, it takes increased damage from Ice and Fairy type moves.
-Zekrom has also had relatively limited availability, so many players don't have the Candy to power it up.
-Still, if you have one, Charge Beam and Wild Charge are the ideal moves for countering Tapu Fini.
+Zekrom has had a few runs in raids now, so most active players have had the chance to add it to their roster.
+Charge Beam and Fusion Bolt are the ideal moves for countering Tapu Fini.

 The Mythical Pokémon, Zarude is another excellent counter for Tapu Fini.
 This Dark and Grass type takes super effective damage from most of Tapu Fini's move types, only resisting the Water type moves, but because that's half of the Guardian's moves, it's a safer choice than it seems at first glance.
 Unfortunately, Zarude has extremely limited availability: only one per account and only from completing a Timed Research line that is no longer available.
 Still, if you have one, Vine Whip and Power Whip are the moves you'll want it to know.

-One of the Forces of Nature from Unova, Therian forme Thundurus is another great choice for this raid.
-He's a Flying and Electric type, so Ice type moves will deal super effective damage, while he resists Fighting type.
+One of the Forces of Nature from Unova, Thundurus (Therian) is another great choice for this raid.
+He's a Flying and Electric type, so Ice type moves will deal super effective damage, while he resists Fighting type damage.
 Although his Therian forme hasn't been available as often as the Incarnate forme, both share the same Candy, so most active players will have enough to power him up.
 Volt Switch and Thunderbolt is the moveset you'll want your Thundurus to know when going up against Tapu Fini.

 Raikou, one of the Legendary Beasts of Johto, performs very well against Tapu Fini.
 It's a pure Electric type, so offers no relevant resistances or weaknesses, but it's been available so many times in so many different ways, that many active players have entire teams of powered up Raikou.
 If you're bringing Raikou to this fight, you'll want Thunder Shock and Wild Charge for its moves.

-The only Poison type to make our top counters list is the Sinnoh Stone Evolution, Roserade.
+The Sinnoh Stone Evolution, Roserade is our next top counter.
 It's a Grass and Poison type, so it resists all of Tapu Fini's moves except for Ice Beam, which deals super effective damage.
 Roserade has also been featured in multiple events, including Community Day, so most active players have had the chance to add it to their roster.
 In a vacuum, it's best moves for this fight are Poison Jab and Grass Knot; however, Razor Leaf or Sludge Bomb could work better with the right Mega Boost.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: